monicagiraldochica/bash_tutorial/docs/files1.md

 #### Finding a specific file

 In the example below `2>/dev/null` silences permission errors.
 This search is case sensitive.
-It will search for a file named `"file.txt"` starting in `/Path/to/start/search/`.
+It will search for a file named `file.txt` starting in `/Path/to/start/search/`.

 ```bash
 find /Path/to/start/search/ -name "file.txt" 2>/dev/null